-Question #15: Given the data in this table, present an argument for why the giant impact theory is now the favorite theory for the formation of the Moon.
+15. Given the data in Table 11.2, present an argument for why the giant impact theory probably is now the favorite theory for the formation of the Moon.
 Can you think of a reason why the compositions might not be exactly the same?
-(5 points)
+(3 points)